MicrosoftDocs/msteams-docs/msteams-platform/overview.md

 ---
 # Teams app that fits

 Microsoft Teams offers a collection of apps that are provided by Microsoft or external services.
-Teams apps can be tabs, bots, or message extensions or any combination of the three.
-Teams apps can be built to work on Outlook and Microsoft 365 App, too.
-These apps expand the value of your Teams collaborative experience.
+Teams apps can be tabs, bots, or message extensions or any combination of the capabilities.
+You can extend Teams apps to work on Outlook and Microsoft 365 App, too.
+These apps expand the value of the Teams collaborative experience for users.

 Apps can be personal or shared.
-A personal app enables a one-on-one communication, and a shared app lets multiple users share app space to collaborate.
+A personal app enables a one-on-one communication and a shared app lets multiple users share app space to collaborate.

 ## Driving organizational goals